Skip to content

 Data validation

-The statistical data are validated in cooperation with the municipalities on a yearly basis.
-Each municipality receives a compilation of relevant number of children and youth, classified by the type of received measure, as well as the total amount of preventive measures classified by type, found in the registry of Statistics Denmark.
+The statistical data are validated annually in cooperation with the municipalities.
+Each municipality receives a list containing relevant numbers of children and youth, classified by the type of received measure, as well as the total amount of measures classified by each type found in the registry of Statistics Denmark.
 The compilation is sent to each municipality for validation and approval.

-The statistics can contain data or sections of data, which have not been approved by the municipalities.
-In such cases a note will be issued in the Statbank and relevant documentation, describing the scope and nature of the irregularity.
-If the irregularities are too large, Statistics Denmark can chose to remove data of the municipality in question, upon the publication of the statistics.
-If a municipality cannot approve the reported data, a process is initiated, whereby Statistics Denmark and relevant ministries work with the municipality to correct the underlying issues, before the next year's publication of the statistics.
+As a general rule, non-approved data may be included in the publication of the statistics.
+In such cases, a note will be issued in Statbank Denmark along with relevant documentation describing the scope and nature of the irregularity.
+If the irregularities are significant, Statistics Denmark may choose to omit the data of the municipality in question upon publication of the statistics.
+If a municipality cannot approve the reported data, a process is initiated whereby Statistics Denmark and relevant ministries work with the municipality to correct the underlying issues before the next year's publication of the statistics.

 Data compilation

-The validated data, which stems from the municipal IT- systems and the web-based platform of Statistics Denmark, is integrated.
-All of the collected data must comply with the regulations stated in the Executive Order on data transmission in the filed of social policy.
-The principles defined in the Executive Order allow for an effective integration of collected new data into the base dataset.
+The validated data, originating from municipal IT systems and the web-based platform of Statistics Denmark, are integrated.
+All collected data must comply with the regulations stated in the Executive Order on Data Transmission in the Social Policy Area.
+The principles defined in the Executive Order facilitate effective integration of newly collected data into the base dataset.

-Some of the preventive measures can be granted to the parents of the child or a young person.
-The general rule in such cases is that the measure is registered with a child's or young person's CPR number (social security number), even if the measure was granted to the parent.
-If a municipality cannot register such a case with a child's or young person's CPR-number, the measure is then registered with a CPR number of a parent.
-An example of such practice can occur, for instance, if a pregnant parent has received a preventive measure, or, in such instances, where a parent resides in a different municipality than the child.
-Such instances are usually connected to the cases, granted on the basis of Article 54 of the Danish Act on Social Services.
-Cases, which are registered with the parent's CPR number, are not presented in the StatBank tables.
-They are however included in the registry itself.
-Data on Article 54, presented in StatBank, is therefore slightly underestimated, compared to the data, contained in the registry.
+Some measures may be granted to the parents of the child or young person.
+In such cases, the measure is typically registered with the child's or young person's CPR number (social security number), even if the measure was granted to the parent.
+If a municipality cannot register such a case with a child's or young person's CPR number, the measure is registered with the CPR number of the parent.
+This practice may occur, for instance, if a pregnant parent has received a preventive measure or if a parent resides in a different municipality than the child.
+Such instances are usually associated with cases granted under Section 54 of the Act on Social Services.
+Cases registered with the parent's CPR number are not presented in the StatBank tables but are included in the registry itself.
+Therefore, data on Section 54 of the Social Services Act presented in StatBank Denmark are slightly underestimated compared to the data contained in the registry.

 Adjustment